gumob/AISummarizer/PRIVACY.md

 ## Data Storage

-The extension uses Chrome's local storage to save your preferences and settings, including:
+The extension uses Chrome's local storage to save your preferences, settings and cache data, including:

 - Article extraction settings and preferences
 - AI service configurations
 - Theme preferences
 - Extraction denylist settings
 - Clipboard copy settings
+- Extracted articles to cache data

 All data is stored locally on your device and is not shared with any third parties.